denliehoo/crypto-tracker/README.md

 }
 }

+\*Note: change user and password accordingly to you MongoDB atlas account

-## 5. Within the client directory, create a .env file in the following format:
+**5. Within the client directory, create a .env file in the following format:**
 REACT_APP_FIREBASE_KEY= yourFirebaseKey

+\*Note: change user and password accordingly to you Firebase Account

-## 6. npm start (on both client and server)
+**6. npm start (on both client and server)**